MAKING WORK SUCK LESS FRAMEWORK

 C. Vow What You Are Willing To Change Or Work On

-• In Ted Lasso, at the beginning of his coaching tenure, Ted did the whole vent & validation strategy with his players, and they complained about everything.
+At the beginning of Ted Lasso's coaching tenure, he used the venting and validation strategy with his players, and they complained about everything.
 One thing they identified was that the shower water pressure was rubbish.
 So, he fixed that one thing, and they began to listen.

 #2.
 Gratitude & Languages of Appreciation